Nuclei-Software/nuclei-linux-sdk/README.md

 You can also use `riscv-nuclei-elf-gdb` and `openocd` to download this program by yourself.

 ### Build SDCard Boot Images

+If **BOOT_MODE** is set to `flash`, then no need to prepare the boot images, just program the freeloader.elf to on board flash, but it required at least 8M flash.

 If you have run `make sim` command before, please make sure you run `make preboot` to prepare build environment for generate boot images.